siwka/eye_prescription/README.md

 https://aqueous-scrubland-9280.herokuapp.com/
 You can sign in with a fake email.
-Authorization not added for that reason.
+Authentication not added for that reason.

 Business Requirements:
 User can sign-up with a username and password, login, and logout.